git/git.github.io/rev_news/drafts/edition-82.md

 * What is your advice for people who want to start Git development?
   Where and how should they start?

-  Learn about Merkel Trees and general data structures.
+  Learn about Merkle Trees and general data structures.

   I am still learning when it comes to general functional contributions.
   Watching how others contribute is really crucial if you have any hope of